ebolduc37/flocking-sim/README.md

 https://github.com/ebolduc37/flocking-sim/assets/44382376/46d41d28-8490-43cc-9ef7-f1d97bed97c9

 The particles evolve in a system that has periodic boundary conditions such that the unit cell is a cube, which we call the _simulation box_.
 Each particle moves according to [eqs.
 1 and 2](#eqs).
-They interact with at most a fixed number of their closest neighbors and are subject to an alignment force, a cohesion force, and noise.
+They interact with at most a fixed number of their closest neighbors—their interaction range—and are subject to an alignment force, a cohesion force, and noise.
 All model parameters are initialized according to [ref.
 1](#ref).

 The cohesion force is formulated from a distance-dependent force between interacting neighbors according to [eqs.
 7, 8, and 9](#eqs).
 Interacting neighbors are connected by a line: a red line indicates that there is hard-core repulsion following [eq.
 7](#eqs); a blue line indicates that their distance is near an "equilibrium" preferred distance and that the attraction-repulsion force is close to zero following [eq.
 8](#eqs); and a green line indicates that the force is constant following [eq.
 9](#eqs).